Arksine/moonraker/docs/web_api.md

     be "master".
 - `remote_alias`: the alias for the remote.
 This should typically be "origin".
-- `version`:  version of the current repo on disk
+- `version`:  abbreviated version of the current repo on disk
-- `remote_version`: version of the latest available update
+- `remote_version`: abbreviated version of the latest available update
+- `full_version_string`:  The complete version string of the current repo.
 - `current_hash`: hash of the most recent commit on disk
 - `remote_hash`: hash of the most recent commit pushed to the remote
 - `is_valid`: true if installation is a valid git repo on the master branch